Frankie-Figz/LIRI/README.md

  For example, if you were to have "movie-this,jaws" in the text file then the movie-this function would be executed with the string of "jaws".

 # Technology Stack
+The main language of this project is Javascript.

+The Node libraries used for this project are the following.
 <ul>
   <li> Axios </li>
     A library used to query APIs.